SaltwaterC/PasswordHash2/README.md

 ## System Requirements

- * PHP 5.3.0+
+ * PHP 5.3.8+
  * OpenSSL extension
  * hash extension with sha256 and sha512 support

 ## Advisories

- * [CVE-2011-2483: crypt_blowfish 8-bit character mishandling](http://www.openwall.com/lists/oss-security/2011/06/20/2) - affects the PHP's bcrypt implementation up to the current version (5.3.6).
-Till a patch is implemented, the SHA2 schemes are recommended.
+ * [CVE-2011-2483: crypt_blowfish 8-bit character mishandling](http://www.openwall.com/lists/oss-security/2011/06/20/2) - affects the PHP's bcrypt implementation up to 5.3.6.
+PHP 5.3.7 was short lived due to a bug in CRYPT_MD5 (but it contains a fixed version of bcrypt), therefore the recommendation is 5.3.8.
+For more details on the crypt() blowfish security issue in pre 5.3.6 see [the crypt blowfish page](http://www.php.net/security/crypt_blowfish.php).
+PasswordHash2 continues to use the 2a prefix for the bcrypt hashes.
+You may need to change the existing hashes to 2x and implement a rehashing strategy.

 ## Reference